Getting Your Bike Ready for the Day

 We pride ourselves on having the highest safety standards and emergency procedures in place to ensure everyone has an enjoyable and safe ride.
 We have 16 medical support vehicles, 22 police vehicles with 124 police members, 430 volunteers and 5,000 traffic cones to help direct and assist you along the course – this is a much higher level of support than most cycling events in the country!
 We work closely with the NSW Police Force and Roads and Maritime Services to provide extensive traffic management along the way reducing the volume of traffic along the course creating buffers between cyclists and vehicles ensuring that you have a safe and enjoyable ride.
 Please note the course is not a fully road closed event.
 There are varying road conditions along the course.
 Some sections of the course are shared roads i.e. share roads with regular traffic and some sections are lane closures.
 The Royal National Park section of the course is the only section where the road is closed to all vehicle traffic.

-We work alongside NSW Police and Roads and Maritime Services to ensure the MS Gong Ride is safe for all riders on the day.
+The MS Gong Ride team work alongside NSW Police and Transport for NSW to ensure the MS Sydney to Gong Ride is safe for all riders on the day.
 However, for your peace of mind we strongly urge all riders to take out Personal Accident Insurance to cover themselves for personal health and safety.